linode/docs/docs/guides/platform/marketplace/nodejs-marketplace-app/index.md

   link: https://github.com/hmorris3293
 ---

-A lightweight development platform for building fast and scalable applications in Javascript.
-Node.js can be utilized for real-time chat applications, data-intensive mobile apps, and much more.
+[Node.js](https://nodejs.org/en/) is a lightweight development platform for building fast and scalable applications using Javascript.
+Since it's based on Javascript, it's relatively easy to learn and has a large community with lots of resources.
+Node.js can be used for almost any time of web application, including websites, but its asynchronous nature shines when used to develop real-time data-intensive applications

 ## Deploying the Node.js Marketplace App